smoughrabi/msba370project/README.md

 - **data_viz.csv**: the cleaned and processed dataset before converting the variables to one hot and ordinal encoded to be used for visualization purposes

-**images** folder

-Includes two pictures that were used within the web app
+The **images** folder : Includes two pictures that were used within the web app